-Unsecured Credentials: Bash History
+Unsecured Credentials: Shell History

-Adversaries may search the bash command history on compromised systems for insecurely stored credentials.
-Bash keeps track of the commands users type on the command-line with the "history" utility.
-Once a user logs out, the history is flushed to the user’s .bash_history file.
-For each user, this file resides at the same location: ~/.bash_history.
-Typically, this file keeps track of the user’s last 500 commands.
-Users often type usernames and passwords on the command-line as parameters to programs, which then get saved to this file when they log out.
-Adversaries can abuse this by looking through the file for potential credentials.
-[1]
+On Linux and macOS systems, shells such as Bash and Zsh keep track of the commands users type on the command-line with the "history" utility.
+Once a user logs out, the history is flushed to the user's history file.
+For each user, this file resides at the same location: for example, ~/.bash_history or ~/.zsh_history.
+Typically, these files keeps track of the user's last 1000 commands.

 ID: T1552.003